About the Denon AVR-X3600H (2019 model)

 - The on-screen menu is only supported by the main HDMI monitor output (not the sub monitor output or Zone 2 monitor out).

 - The video being played will not appear in the background of the menu when the menu is operated during playback of 4K, HDR, or 3D video; or if the video aspect ratio is not 16:9 or 4:3.

 - Performing operations on this unit during playback of a Dolby Vision signal may cause variance in the color display of the menu screen and operations content.

 Quick Select: On the AVR-X3600H's front-panel and remote, you'll find four Quick Select buttons that let you quickly choose from the most popular input sources (including HEOS Music).
 With Quick Select, the AVR-X3600H remembers not only your preferred inputs but also your preferred audio settings, so you can enjoy precisely tailored sound with each one.

-Input Rename & Delete: The AV receiver will automaticlaly rename its HDMI inputs to the connected devices' names using HDMI CEC (the HDMI Control function must be enabled).
-You can also manual change the display names (up to 16 characters) of analog, HDMI, and optical/coaxia digital input sources.
+Input Rename & Delete: The AV receiver will automatically rename its HDMI inputs to the connected devices' names using HDMI CEC (the HDMI Control function must be enabled).
+You can also manually change the display names (up to 16 characters) of analog, HDMI, and optical/coaxial digital input sources.
 If an input isn't being used, you can delete it from the display so you don't have to scroll past it when you change sources.

 Lock Functions: To prevent accidental operation of the AV receiver, you can disable operation of the buttons on the front-panel.
 You can also disable the receiver's IR sensor to prevent accidental operation of the receiver from the remote control.